-- 1. Ensure that Model 3 is not actively charging by displaying the charging screen on the touchscreen.
+- 1. Ensure that Model Y is not actively charging by displaying the charging screen on the touchscreen.
 If necessary, touch Stop Charging. - 2.
 Open the rear trunk. - 3.
-Pull the charge port's release cable downwards to unlatch the charge cable.
+Pull the charge port's release cable downwards to unlatch the charge cable. - WARNING: Do not pull the release cable while simultaneously attempting to remove the charge cable from the charge port.
+Always pull the release cable before attempting to remove the charge cable.
+Failure to follow these instructions can result in electric shock and serious injury.